A Tourist's Guide to Shoshone Falls Idaho

 Up above the falls we met a lady who was fishing in the crystal clear water.

 We were fortunate enough to see her catch a fish which I think was a Rainbow Trout.

-The lady very kindly let us take a photograph of her and the fish that she caught which, she was going to take home and have grilled with fixings for her dinner.
+The lady very kindly let us take a photograph of her and the fish that she caught.
+She was going to take the fish home and have it grilled with fixings for her dinner.

-There is nothing quite like eating fish that has been freshly caught especially when you are the one that has caught it.
+There is nothing quite like eating fish that has been freshly caught.
+Especially when you are the one that caught the fish.

 Fresh caught fish

 I would like to have included a photo of what the locals call Rock Chucks (Marmots).
 We saw them all over the place but when we tried to get a photograph they disappeared.

 They seemed to melt away faster than snow on a hot griddle.
 That is my feeble attempt at saying it like an American, I had better stick to plain old English.

 As I was saying they kept disappearing before we could get a photograph.
 So the next best thing is a photograph of my friend trying to get a photo of the little critters.

 Thanks for visiting